FarajaCephas/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script to display current directory contents incuding hidden files use the long format
+Shell script to display current directory contents including hidden files in long format, with user and group IDs displayed numerically